-Project Type and location Capacity (MW) Commercials operations commended commended Bio Collectors Waste management - London 11.7 Dec 2013 ELWA Waste management - London n/a 2006 Tay Wastewater - Dundee and Arbroath n/a Nov 2001 Total 11.7
+Project Type and location Capacity (MW) Commercials operations commended commenced Bio Collectors Waste management - London 11.7 Dec 2013 ELWA Waste management - London n/a 2006 Тау Wastewater - Dundee and Arbroath n/a Nov 2001 Total 11.7

 Bio Collectors, JLEN's first food waste collection and treatment plant project, processes around 100,000 tonnes of food waste each year, collected from around Greater London.
 The impact of COVID-19 has resulted in a reduction in food waste tonnages, with part of the asset's food waste sourced from London's hospitality and retail sector.
-The advisers say that this has resulted in a material impact on gas production.
+This has resulted in a material impact on gas production.